 A variety of student support services designed to increase the opportunity for success, as well as services to provide access to federal and state financial aid and locally-funded scholarships;

 Access to education via technology-assisted instruction, distance learning offerings, and course offerings at convenient locations at the DSCC Gibson County Center and the DSCC Jimmy Naifeh Center at Tipton County.

-An international program that includes opportunities for students, faculty, and staff to attend cultural activities and events at our three locations and in nearby cities, opportunities for students to study abroad, opportunities for faculty to teach abroad and for staff to provide student services abroad, and opportunities for student exchange programs such as the US Congress-German Bundestag Young Professionals Exchange Program.
+An international program that includes opportunities for students, faculty, and staff to attend cultural activities and events at our three locations and in nearby cities, opportunities for students to study abroad, opportunities for faculty to teach abroad and for staff to provide student services abroad.

 The accomplishment of this mission depends on a faculty and staff who are flexible, highly skilled, technology oriented and learner centered.